Łódź University of Technology

 Łódź University of Technology (Politechnika Łódzka) was created in 1945 and has developed into one of the biggest technical universities in Poland.
-Originally located in an old factory building, today covering nearly 200,000 sq. meters in over 70 separate buildings, the majority of them situated in the main University area.
-Almost 15,000 students are currently studying at the university.
+Originally located in an old factory building, today it covers nearly 200,000 sq. meters in over 70 separate buildings, the majority of which are situated in the main University area.
+As of 2018, around 15,000 students studied at the university.
 The educational and scientific tasks of the university are carried out by about 3,000 staff members.

 Faculties

 Faculty of Mechanical Engineering

 The Faculty of Mechanical Engineering is one of the first departments of the Lodz University of Technology conducting research activity and teaching.
 The Faculty offers full-time, part-time, doctoral and postgraduate studies.
 It educates students in seven study areas being part of technical sciences, both full-time and part-time.